-Bilingual teaching is challenging, and the fact that practitioners can speak Welsh and English does not automatically mean they are confident to work in a professional bilingual environment.
-Maintaining a balanced and fair usage of two languages in teaching and learning requires planning and organisation.
+The fact that practitioners can speak Welsh and English does not automatically mean they are confident to work in a professional bilingual environment.
 Confidence and enthusiasm are also essential to ensure that learners have every opportunity to use and develop their language of choice and their bilingual personal skills.
 The purpose of the 30 credit module at level M (7), ‘Bilingual Teaching Methodology’, is to prepare practitioners to do this.
 The training aims to increase the number of practitioners who teach bilingually, leading in turn to an increase in the level and confidence of learners’ language use in an educational setting.
 They will be prepared to work confidently and effectively in Welsh and English, using the two languages in a balanced and appropriate way according to the language needs of the learning group.

 The five day sessions will focus on the various factors that should be taken into account in order to maintain effective bilingual teaching and learning.
 Some of these will include:

 - Creating a bilingual ethos;

 - Teaching and learning methodologies in a bilingual setting;